Important remark for all users only reading headlines:

 Introduction

 Each of the QIRX receivers ("Frontends") processes data arriving on the TCP/IP network.
-If you want to understand and use the various Setup scenarios of QIRX you need at least a very basic knowledge how TCP/IP works. .
+If you want to understand and use the various Setup scenarios of QIRX you need at least a very basic knowledge how TCP/IP works.
 In the following I assume you understand the term "TCP/IP socket", "Dotted IP Address" and "Port Number".
 This is the whole vocabulary you need to know.
 As TCP/IP is at the heart of the Internet, understanding these terms will help you also in a better understanding of the Internet.
+If you are looking for a basic and short introduction, you migh consult this internet page or that one.

 Remark: Working with TCP/IP does NOT mean that you need to connect to other computers.
-Each computer has its "built-in" TCP/IP network called the "localhost".
+Each computer has its "built-in" TCP/IP network called the "localhost" with its "dotted IP Address" of 127.0.0.0.
 QIRX is perfectly able to work with the localhost only, although a "real" network is advantageous in many cases.

 Drivers, or I/Q Data Servers

-Receiver hardware like rtl-sdr dongles are usually connected to a USB port of the computer.
-Therefore QIRX uses a "driver program" for each hardware it supports, to convert the I/Q data arriving at the USB port into the TCP/IP format and send it to QIRX.
-All driver programs with their additionally needed DLLs are provided by the installer.
+Receiver hardware like RTL-SDR dongles are usually connected to a USB port of the computer.
+QIRX is not able to directly access these data arriving at the USB port.
+Therefore, QIRX needs a "driver program" for each hardware it supports, to convert these data into the TCP/IP format and send it to QIRX across a Local Area Network (LAN), which uses TCP/IP.
+All driver programs are provided by the installer.

 QIRX supports the following hardware, with the corresponding driver software:

-• rtl-sdr Dongles: Driven by rtl_tcp.exe.
-There are rtl-sdr dongles with different tuners, like the R820T, the E4000 or the FC0012 and more.
+• rtl-sdr Dongles: Driven by rtl_tcp.exe or rtl2_tcp.exe (QIRX V4 only).
+There are RTL-SDR dongles with different tuners, like the R820T, the E4000 or the FC0012 and more.
 All of them are driven by rtl_tcp.exe.
 A prerequisite is that the so-called Zadig driver has been installed, which is not distributed and installed by QIRX, but can be found on many places in the web.
+A popular site is RTL-SDR.com.

-• sdrplay Devices: Driven by RSP2_tcp.exe.
-T he supported hardware are RSP1A, RSP2, RSPduo (currently its single tuner mode only).
+• sdrplay Devices: Driven by RSP3_tcp.exe.
+The supported hardware are RSP1A, RSP2, RSPduo (currently its single tuner mode only) and the RSPdx.
+You must have installed this hardware by the SDRplay installation procedure.

-• Airspy Devices: Driven by airspy_tcp.exe.
+• Airspy Devices: Driven by ASPY_tcp.exe.
 The supported hardware are Airspy Mini, Airspy R2.
 Please note that the Airspy R2 currently does not work with the ADS-B decoder.

 Remark: The driver program must run on the computer where the hardware is plugged-in.
 Remote scenarios are supported by QIRX.
 See below.